roja-zededa/test-chardev/README.md

 ### write

 - The buffer write is always sequential.
 At any given time, the user can only write `data_size` bytes.
-If the write input size is greater than `data_size', only the first `data_size` bytes will be considered.
+If the write input size is greater than `data_size`, only the first `datasize` bytes will be considered.
 If the buffer is full, the subsequent writes will overwrite the exisiting buffer content.